 [Rule 62-4.160(8), F.A.C.]

-B. The Licensee shall promptly notify the SCO in writing (email acceptable) of any previously submitted information concerning the certified facility that is later discovered to be inaccurate.
+B. The Licensee shall promptly notify the SCO in writing (email acceptable) of any previously submitted information concerning the Certified Facility that is later discovered to be inaccurate.

 [Rule 62-4.160(15), F.A.C.]

-C. Any owner or operator of a facility who has knowledge of any incident reportable to the State Watch Office regarding a certified facility shall notify the State Watch Office at (800) 320-0519 as soon as possible, but not later than 24 hours after discovery of the incident.
+C. Any owner or operator of a facility who has knowledge of any incident reportable to the State Watch Office regarding a Certified Facility shall notify the State Watch Office at (800) 320-0519 as soon as possible, but not later than 24 hours after discovery of the incident.

 D. Any owner or operator of a facility who has knowledge of any reportable pollution release shall submit a Public Notice of Pollution by following the instructions at https://prodenv.dep.state.fl.us/DepPNP/user/pnpRequest, as soon as possible, but not later than 24 hours after discovery of the release.